SimplyRobotic/Assessment4/ReadMe.txt

 https://github.com/SimplyRobotic/Assessment4

-Use arrow keys to move.
-Collect all 10 collectibles to win, and avoid hazards such as spikes and pits.
+Use arrow keys to move and Space to jump.
+Collect all 15 coins to win, and avoid hazards such as spikes and pits.

 Changelog
 22/07/21 - Started project.
 Built character controller using a tutorial.
 Started coding collectables and level layout.